Cuvier's beaked whale: Food and foraging

-Relatively little is known of the diving and feeding behavior of Cuvier’s beaked whales.
+Relatively little is known of the diving and feeding behavior of Cuvier's beaked whales.
 There is evidence that Cuvier's beaked whales make highly coordinated foraging dives in small social groups.
 Such behavior may reduce predation risk; it does not appear to affect the whales' foraging success.

 It appears that Cuvier's beaked whale prefers diving deep and using a suction process to acquire fish.
 Diving deep to catch prey, Cuvier's beaked whales open their jaws, expand their throat and move their tongue in a way that creates a pressure change and sucks their prey, like squid and deep sea fish, directly into their mouths.
-Grooves between their throat tissues enable the whale to expand this region.
-Its jaw structure gives it a smiling appearance.
+This species possess throat pleats, somewhat like a rorqual, that allows its throat to expand, presumably aiding in generating a stronger suction force.
+Like a dolphin, it appears to wear a permanent smile due to its jaw structure.

 The "melon" of the whale, the bump on top of its head, contains its organ for echolocation.
 This means the whale can use sound waves to locate potential sources of food, which is helpful in the deep sea, where there is no sunlight.
 This deep diving with echolocation seems to help Cuvier's beaked whales avoid competition for their prey.